 Omnibus is the classical Christian educational answer to history, theology, and literature.

-Omnibus is a Latin term meaning "all encompassing."
-Completing Omnibus V will provide the student a full credit in Medieval History II, Doctrine and Theology V, and Medieval and Reformational Literature II.
-An additional feature is the inclusion of six essays in each year (18 total in Omnibus IV, V and VI) exposing students to various other disciplines to consider for courses of study in college and careers.
-Combining these disciplines will have students grow in their appreciation of the unity of all knowledge, and all the material is taught through a biblical worldview.
+Omnibus is a Latin term meaning "all-encompassing."
+Completing Omnibus II will provide the student a full credit in Medieval History I, Doctrine and Theology II, and Medieval and Reformational Literature I. Combining these disciplines will have students grow in their appreciation of the unity of all knowledge, and all the material is taught through a biblical worldview.

-This daily approach includes lesson plans and will make teaching and interacting with the greatest works of Western Civilization both enjoyable and profitable.
-Students will also apply and further develop their skills in composition, logic and aesthetics.
+This book includes a daily schedule and will make teaching and interacting with the greatest works of Western Civilization both enjoyable and profitable.
+Students will also apply and further develop their skills in composition, logic, and aesthetics.
 Students completing all six years of Omnibus will have carefully studied every book of the Bible, too.

-The student text assigns the readings in the primary and secondary books for each semester.
+The student text assigns the readings for the Primary and Secondary books each day.
 We have gathered these books into discounted kits.
-The primary reading covers books that the student will interact with most.
+The Primary reading covers books that the student will interact with most.
 Papers, tests, field trips, etc. will generally be more geared to the primary books.
 Secondary reading is not necessarily less important, but it is given less emphasis.